-I have four children, three boys, and a girl ranging from ages two to twelve.
+I have four children, three boys, and a girl ranging from ages three to thirteen.
 My husband shares my passion for music as he also composes choral music and has a rich tenor voice.
 He has been my sound effects and lights manager for my musicals.
 We enjoy making musical arrangements and singing in the choir together.
 Our family loves exploring the Austin greenbelts with our active dog, we volunteer as animal feeders at Pioneer Farms, and try to stay sane with the crazy chaos of four kids and several pets.
 I look forward to another great year at the Rock!

 Mrs. Larsen loves brownies, Reese’s peanut butter cups, hot cocoa and Wendy’s.
 Her birthday is May 6th.